PennyLaneAI/pennylane/doc/introduction/interfaces/numpy.rst

 >>> np.random.seed(42)  # make the results reproducable
 >>> data = np.random.random([2**3], requires_grad=False)

-But ``wires`` is a list in this example, and if we turned it into a PennyLane NumPy array we would have to create a device that understands custom wire labels of this type.
+But ``wires`` is a list in this example, and if we turn it into a PennyLane NumPy array we would have to create a device that understands custom wire labels of this type.
 It is much easier to use the second option laid out above, and pass ``wires`` to the QNode using keyword argument syntax: